knot-u/java-test/README.md

-# Voting System REST API
+# Voting System REST API - Belongs to Santiago Cardona Arboleda

 RESTful API built with Spring Boot and MySQL to manage voters, candidates, votes, and election statistics.